BaroqueViola/2190103-Project/README.md

 # Tax Helper
 This program helps you calculate your Thai personal income tax.
-To do:
-- Update Tax Helper Structure + maybe code comments
-- Slides

 ## Links
 Code is found in this GitHub repository.